gjtiquia/project_accounting/readme.md

 Problem Setting:
 More than one user can use the system.
+The threshold of expenses is a fixed constant in a period of time

 Program Functions (1-6 are basic function requirements, 7-8 are other useful functions):
 1) Add records of income and expenses;